 Sometimes, The More A Husband Is Pushing You Away, The More You're Tempted To Pull Him Toward You: This is just human nature that is most commonly driven by fear.
 Afraid that you're going to let him get away, you only cling more tightly.
 But, if he's not receptive to this, then his inclination is going to be to intensify his efforts to get away and break free.
 You run the risk of him seeing you as something that is too confining and must be escaped.
 This is not the position that you likely want to place yourself in.

 If this is the scenario that you're finding yourself in, it will often be in your best interest to change the dynamics of this as soon as you possibly can.
+You really can't afford for him to see you as something that is standing between him and his happiness or freedom.
+You will usually have to set it up so that he suspects or hopes that both things can exist at the same time.

 Changing Things Up When You Can Feel Him Moving Away From You: Believe me when I say that I completely understand your reluctance and fear.
 I was in this situation and I remember exactly how scared, unsure, and vulnerable it left me feeling.
 But, I also know first hand that is you portray yourself as the person who is so scared that you have so little to offer that he's going to leave you and never come back, then you're coming from a place or weakness rather than strength.